 Yes, a public official may not receive any benefit other than their salary.
 (GLAR Art 52 )

-There are no specific statutory defenses for bribery offences; however, the GLAR provides several defenses for specific cases within the administrative responsibility process such as recurso de inconformidad, recurso de revocación (a defense for non-serious administrative offences), recurso de relcamación, recurso de apelación (a defense for serious administrative offences, such as bribery) and recurso de revision.
+There are no specific statutory defenses for bribery offenses; however, the GLAR provides several) defenses for specific cases within the administrative responsibility process such as recurso de inconformidad, recurso de revocación (a defense for non-serious administrative offenses), recurso de rekamación, recurso de apelación (a defense for serious administrative offenses, such as bribery) and recurso de revision.

 - The bodies comprising the National Anti-Corruption System.

 - The General Prosecutor's Office (Fiscalia General de la República).

 - The Prosecutor's Office of each of the Mexican states.

 12) What are the legal consequences of being found guilty of bribery offenses?